Debates of the Senate (Hansard)

 The RCMP Forensic Laboratory Services (FLS) has a standing offer arrangement with an accredited private laboratory for analysis of biology cases.
 This contracting mechanism is used at the discretion of the FLS to manage unpredictable casework fluctuations that exceed our ability to provide timely responses to investigators.

 The FLS audits the quality of services provided by the contractor.

-The Government of Canada does not intend to dismantle the FLS in favour of
+The Government of Canada does not intend to dismantle the FLS in favour of private laboratories.

 (Response to question raised by Hon.
 Norman K. Atkins on March 23, 2005)

 The Criminal Code currently contains provisions to protect individuals from mortgage fraud through identity theft.
 A person who fraudulently represents himself or herself as another person, living or dead, with intent to gain an advantage for himself/herself or for another person commits the offence of personation.
 Securing a mortgage to which the individual would not otherwise be entitled constitutes a legally protected "advantage".
 Further, a person who by deceit, falsehood or other fraudulent means defrauds the public or another person of any property, money or valuable security or service may be found guilty of fraud.
 If a mortgage takeover by impersonating another person involves knowingly using forged documents to convince the bank that the perpetrator of the crime is someone else, the elements of uttering a forged document may also be applicable.
 Persons convicted of any of these crimes on indictment (provided that in the instance of fraud the amount of the fraud exceeds five thousand dollars) are subject to a maximum penalty of imprisonment of ten years.